Washington Rental Lease Agreements

-A Washington Lease Agreement is a legal document that includes all necessary terms for a landlord to rent a property to a tenant in the state of Washington.
-Given the importance of selecting an optimal tenant, landlords are strongly suggested to use rental application forms during the process of vetting prospective tenants.
+A Washington Lease Agreement is a form used for locking tenant(s) into an obligation to rent a property for a specified length of time (typically one (1) year).
+Given the importance of selecting an optimal tenant, landlords are strongly suggested to require tenants to complete a rental application prior to allowing them to sign a lease.

 State Definition (59.18.030(25)) -“means all agreements which establish or modify the terms, conditions, rules, regulations, or any other provisions concerning the use and occupancy of a dwelling unit.”

 - Your Rights as a Tenant in Washington State.pdf